Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Hardship License for Habitual Traffic Offenders

-Your attorney will file a petition on your behalf to receive a hardship license after you have completed the Advanced Driver Improvement School.
+To successfully win the petition for a hardship license, the driver will need to first show proof of the completion of an Advanced Driver Improvement program, along with paying the reinstatement and other fees.
 If alcohol was involved in your HTO status, then you will also be required to attend Driving Under the Influence classes.

 Back to top

-Defenses to Habitual Traffic Offender License Revocation
+Are There any Defenses to a Habitual Traffic Offender License Revocation?

-Reasons justifying an administrative review hearing include: information was inaccurately recorded on the citation, mistaken identity, errors on your Florida driving record, or more than five years separated the three violations leading to your habitual traffic offender status.
+• More than five years separated the three violations leading to your habitual traffic offender status.

 Back to top